slowcoders/storm/storm/README.md

     }
 ```

-Config class must be created in package 'org.slowcoders.pal' and name of class must be 'StormConfig'
+Config class must be created in package 'org.slowcoders.pal' and name of a class must be 'PALConfig'

 There are config templates in [Configs]("https://github.com/slowcoders/mpbase/tree/master/src/pal)
 In j2se folder, there is config for pc and in android folder, there is config for android so we can copy and paste config file